About Us

 FOUNDATION ASSOCIATES

-JEANNE BARKER has twelve years of office experience as a financial manager for a video production company that worked with non-profit and corporate clients and where she also handled client relations.
+JEANNE BARKER has over twenty years of office and administrative experience with GHS and in her prior position as a financial and client relations manager for a video production company that worked with non-profit and corporate clients.
 Prior to that she worked for twenty years as a laboratory scientist where she ran experiments, supervised lab operations, and trained graduate students in non-profit and corporate settings.
 Jeanne co-founded and is an officer of Neighborhood University Watch and is active with numerous volunteer projects including park clean-ups and her local animal shelter.
 Jeanne holds a Bachelor of Science degree from the University of Massachusetts, Boston in biology as well as Certificates in Photography and in Public Health.
 Jeanne can be reached at jbarker@ghspm.com.

 LISA CHRISTENSEN joined GHS shortly after completing two years of Peace Corps service in East Java, Indonesia where she taught English at a local high school and served on the Gender Equality Committee.
 She previously served two terms with AmeriCorps in New York City, the first with City Year New York and the second with Habitat for Humanity NYC.
 Originally from California, she is a fan of all things outdoors, especially hiking and running.
 She holds an MA in Sustainable International Development from The Heller School of Social Policy and Management at Brandeis University and is a graduate of the University of California, Davis with a degree in International Relations.
 Lisa can be reached at lchristensen@ghspm.com.